samkap/eleventy-netlify-boilerplate/clips/2018-02-24-janelle-monaes-two-new-videos-and-songs-are-amazing.md

 ---
-title: Janelle Monáe's two new videos and songs are amazing.
+title: Janelle Monáe’s two new videos and songs are amazing.
 date: 2018-02-24 12:25:00 -06:00
 tags:
 - clips